Platform-OS/pos-module-user/README.md

 This command returns `true` or `false` depending on whether the user has permission to perform the operation defined by the `do` argument.
 It is useful for modifying the UI based on permissions, ensuring that functionalities a user does not have access to are not displayed.

 ```
+# platformos-check-disable CodeUnrachable
 function can = 'modules/user/helpers/can_do', requester: user, do: 'admin_pages.view'
+# platformos-check-enable CodeUnrachable
 ```

+It can also accept additional `entity` and `access_callback` arguments, which allow you to [write your own authorization rules](#creating your-own-authorization-commands) in a clean way.

 ##### `can_do_or_unauthorized` command

 If the user does not have permission, the system renders a **403 Unauthorized** page, and the flow stops.
 This command uses the deprecated `include` tag to work with the `break` Liquid tag properly - we do not want to execute code past this point if the user has no permission.

 ```
 # platformos-check-disable ConvertIncludeToRender